qimiko/gd-level-scripts/README.md

 * `DRY` - don't upload level, use to test if a level will reupload well
 * `CLUB` - convert clubstep decoration into lined variants, may fix some decoration while breaking gameplay
+* `COLOR` - convert color default blocks into lined variants, may fix some decoration while breaking gameplay
 * `GLOW` - convert 2.1 glow blocks, may break some decoration

 ### Level Merger